 He handed her a flower.
 “How are you holding up?”

 “Can you not see?” she spat.
 Dark circles under her eyes were a testimony to her decline.
 “If we can skip the pleasantries.
 Why have you summoned me here?”

 Looking to the heavens, hot tears blurred her vision.
 “You are the devil himself!
-I cannot help them,” she screamed, in anguish.
-Everyone stopped and looked at her, a sea of shadowy souls mocked her.
+I cannot help them,” she screamed.
+Everyone stopped and looked at her; a legion of shadowy souls mocked her.
 Her anguish plain for everyone to see, it was too much, she closed her eyes.

 “Watch!” said the Doctor.

 She didn’t want to see anymore, she’d had her fill.
 She closed her eyes tighter.
-A moment later there was a commotion.
-The crowd turned as one, as the sound of a police whistle rang out.
-Two men stormed up to the pump, three policemen in tow.
-She couldn’t resist and she opened her eyes and watched as the officers pushed the crowd back from the pump, one kicking over the jugs of water.
+A moment later across the street, there was a commotion.
+The crowd turned as one as the sound of a police whistle rang out.
+Two stocky men stormed up to the pump, three policemen in tow.
+She couldn’t resist.
+She opened her eyes and watched as the officers pushed the crowd back from the pump, one kicking over the jugs of water.
 With a mighty tug, they removed the handle and nailed a large notice to the pump.
-“Ladies and gentlemen,” one of the officers shouted, “until further notice the council has deemed that this pump remains out of commission.
+“Ladies and gentlemen,” one of the officers shouted, “Until further notice the council has deemed that the pump remains out of commission.
 The water is unfit for human consumption.
 Spread the word.”

 She couldn’t believe her eyes.